wolfSSL/wolfssh/README.md

 Note that the pre-existing `HostKey` and `HostCertificate` directives are now also rejected when they appear after a `Match` block (matching OpenSSH); they were previously accepted there and silently ignored, so a config that relied on that will now stop the daemon at startup with a parse error.
+Builds made with `WOLFSSH_IGNORE_UNKNOWN_CONFIG` instead log a warning and ignore the directive, preserving the old behavior as a migration path.

 Without FPKI, a client certificate is bound to the requested account by a case-insensitive subject CN match only; keep the trusted CA set narrow.
 Note